tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 ### Cause

-This notification is shown when your apiKey does not have access to the premium plugin being requested.
+This notification is shown when your API key does not have access to the premium plugin being requested.
 This could be the result of a trial expiring, and your {{site.productname}} configuration attempting to load premium plugins you can no longer access.

-You may also be seeing this notification if you are using the wrong apiKey.
-Ensure that you are using the apiKey that has the right entitlements.
+You may also be seeing this notification if you are using the wrong API key.
+Ensure that you are using the API key that has the right entitlements.

 ### Solution